 As the effects of a global economy become more prevalent in America, the necessity for advancing our educational practices will lead to evolving hiring and compensation practices in the most vital positions effecting the quality of America's educational system.

 Currently, the outlook for psychologists and psychology-related jobs is good.
-The BLS predicts employment of psychologists to grow by 15 percent from 2006 to 2016, faster than the average growth rate for all occupations.
+The BLS predicts employment of psychologists to grow by 12 percent from 2012 to 2022, which is as fast as the national average for all occupations.

 If you are interested in applying an educational psychology background to a number of available career options, consider pursuing a Master's degree or a PhD in a educational psychology.